-- Category or Proc Code: Category refers to the Insurance Category this benefit applies to.
-To apply to a specfic procedure code instead, select None as the category and enter the code.
+- Category or Proc Code: Category refers to the insurance category the benefit applies to.
+To apply to a specific procedure code instead, select None as the category and enter the code.

-- Type: Some types affect Insurance Remaining Estimates; others are informational only.
+- Type: Some types affect Insurance Remaining Calculations; others are informational only.

 - ActiveCoverage: informational only

 - CoInsurance: affects calculations for percentages, not amounts.

 - Deductible: Affects calculations.